ForEvolve/forevolve.github.io/_drafts/en/2021-02-21-learn-coding-with-dot-net-core-part-2.md

 ### The `var` keyword

 `var` is a keyword to create a variable.
-It implicitly represent the **type** of that variable.
+It implicitly represents the **type** of that variable.
 That type is inferred from the value of `initial_value`, the right-end part of the declaration statement.

-C# is a **strongly-typed** language, so it requires each variable to be of a certain type.
+C# is a **strongly-typed** language, so it requires each variable to be of a specific type.
 The **type of a variable cannot change after being declared**, but its value can.
-We will explore types more in-depth in future articles, but for now, think of the type as the _type of data_ that we want to use; for example, a string (text) or a number.
+We will explore types more in-depth in future articles, but for now, think of the type as the _type of data_ that we want to use, for example, a string (text) or a number.

 An alternative way to declare a variable is to use C# 1.0 syntax and use the type of the variable directly instead of `var`.
 For example, we could declare a variable of type `string` like this: